 Non-deterministic file format elements

-A tool that produces deterministic output SHALL NOT emit the following elements of the SARIF format.
-All of these elements are OPTIONAL.
+Certain optional elements of the SARIF format are non-deterministic in most situations.
+A log file that includes these elements will not be deterministic except under special circumstances.
+For example:

+If a build system always runs on the same machine under the same account, invocation.machine and invocation.account is deterministic.

+If a binary analysis tool runs in an environment that guarantees the same memory layout from run to run (for example, an environment that allows a binary to be loaded at a fixed address and that does not use address space layout randomization (ASLR)), then physicalLocation.address and run.addresses are deterministic.

+Authors of analysis tools are encouraged to provide a mechanism (for example, a command line option such as --known-deterministic-properties:<property name>…) which allows the tool to emit specified properties even when producing deterministic output.

-Not all of these elements are non-deterministic in all cases.
-For example, some build systems might run all builds on the same machine or under the same account.
-However, avoiding these elements, in conjunction with the techniques described in subsequent sections of this Appendix, guarantees deterministic output.
+Avoiding these elements, in conjunction with the techniques described in subsequent sections of this Appendix, makes it more likely that the analysis tool will produce deterministic output:

-invocation.startTime

-invocation.endTime
+Non-deterministic elements in property bag properties.

+Non-deterministic elements in user-facing messages, for example, a timestamp in a result message.

+The trailing component of run.automationDetails.id

+run.automationDetails.guid

+run.baselineGuid

+run.originalUriBaseIds

+run.addresses, because security measures such as address space layout randomization (ASLR) might place the same code at different addresses from run to run.

+invocation.commandLine, because it might specify non-deterministic absolute file paths or other non-deterministic elements.

+invocation.arguments, for the same reason.

 invocation.processId

+invocation.startTimeUtc

+invocation.endTimeUtc

 invocation.machine

 invocation.account

-invocation.fileName (because fileName is specified as being an absolute path, and tools might be stored in different directories on different machines)
+invocation.workingDirectory, because the tool might be launched from different directories on different machines.

-invocation.workingDirectory

 invocation.environmentVariables

-The use of absolute file paths in invocation.commandLine (because builds performed on different machines might use a different root directory)
+invocation.stdin, stdout, stderr, or stdoutStderr, because the tool’s console output might include non-deterministic elements such as timestamps.

+versionControlDetails.revisionId

+versionControlDetails.asOfTimeUtc

+versionControlDetails.mappedTo, because a repository might be downloaded to different directories on different machines.

 threadFlow.threadId

+threadFlowLocation.executionTimeUtc

 notification.threadId

-notification.time

-result.instanceGuid

-run.instanceGuid

-run.automationLogicalId

-run.baselineInstanceGuid

-run.originalUriBaseIds
+notification.timeUtc

+result.guid

 stackFrame.threadId

-stackFrame.address (because security measures such as address space layout randomization (ASLR) might place identical code at different addresses from run to run)

-The presence of any non-deterministic elements in a property bag property
+physicalLocation.address, for the same reason as run.addresses.

 Array and dictionary element ordering

-A tool that produces deterministic output SHALL emit array and dictionary elements in a deterministic order.
+One obstacle to determinism in SARIF log files is the ordering of array elements and object properties.

-For some arrays, the SARIF format requires a specific ordering.
-For example, within the stack.Frames property, SARIF requires the location object representing the most deeply nested function call to appear first.
+For some arrays, SARIF requires a specific ordering.
+For example, within stack.frames, SARIF requires the location object representing the most deeply nested function call to appear first.

-For other arrays, the SARIF format does not require a specific ordering.
-For example, within the file.hashes property, SARIF does not require the hash objects to appear in any particular order.
+For other arrays, for example properties.tags, SARIF does not require a specific ordering.
 For such arrays, a tool can ensure the order by sorting the array elements before writing them to the log file.
-For example, it might sort the hash objects alphabetically by the string value of the hash.algorithm property.

-A tool might similarly choose to emit the string elements of a properties.tags array in locale-insensitive alphabetical order.
+For example, it might sort the tags in locale-insensitive alphabetical order.

 The array of result objects in the run.results array presents more of a problem.
-A multi-threaded analysis tool analyzing multiple files in parallel might produce results in any order, and there is no natural order for the results.
+A multi-threaded analysis tool analyzing multiple artifacts in parallel might produce results in any order, and there is no natural order for the results.
 A tool might choose to order them, for example, first alphabetically by analysis target URI, then numerically by line number, then by column number, then alphabetically by rule id.

-For dictionaries such as the run.rules object or the run.files object, a tool might order the property names alphabetically, using a locale-insensitive ordering.
+For dictionaries such as the artifact.hashes object, a tool might order the property names alphabetically, using a locale-insensitive ordering.

 Absolute paths

-The use of non-deterministic absolute file paths (that is, absolute paths which might differ from machine to machine) in fileLocation.uri properties prevents the production of deterministic output.
+Another obstacle to determinism is the use of absolute paths which might differ from machine to machine.
 For example:

 Different build machines might be configured to use different source directories.